Charelk2/Flinkdink2/README.md

 ### Photo Search API

 `GET /api/photos?query=term` searches Unsplash and returns the first image URL.
 The server requires `UNSPLASH_ACCESS_KEY` in the environment.
-A failed Unsplash request responds with `{ "detail": "Unsplash request failed" }` and the status code from the Unsplash API.
+If this variable is missing the endpoint returns HTTP 500 with `{ "detail": "Server misconfiguration" }`.
+Otherwise a failed request responds with `{ "detail": "Unsplash request failed" }` and the status code from the Unsplash API.

 ### Interpreting Server Logs